Stephen House: Productivity review (2022–2023)

 In September 2022, House left the Metropolitan Police in order to lead a review of operational productivity in policing, which was overseen by the National Police Chiefs' Council.
 The initial focus of the review was on mental health in police forces.

 In March 2023, Betsy Stanko, a researcher who led a review that intended to increase prosecution rates for rape cases, alleged that House had said in a 2022 meeting that the majority of rape allegations were made in cases of "regretful sex".
 In response to the allegation, House was referred to the Independent Office for Police Conduct.
 House also stood down from the productivity review.
 House denied the allegations and said he welcomed the IOPC's investigation.
+In March 2024, the IOPC concluded its investigation, which it said had found no indication House had breached behavioural standards.

 Personal life

 House has been married since 1987, and has three children, a boy and two girls.
 He has few interests outside of his family and his job, although he enjoys hill walking and science fiction.
 He was known to turn up unannounced at police stations on a motorcycle when he was Chief Constable of Strathclyde Police.
 House is not religious.